Getting registered as Psychologist

-Clinical psychologists are specialised in psycho-diagnostics [not sure when and how you use diagnostic and diagnosis, maybe worth checking here and elsewhere in this document] and psychological intervention methods in cases of severe and complex psychopathological problems that hamper one's [not sure what to suggest here but definitely not performances, possibly acts].
+Clinical psychologists are specialised in psycho-diagnostics and psychological intervention methods in cases of severe and complex psychopathological problems that hamper one's.
 Psychotherapy is the most common treatment employed by clinical psychologists.
 The clinical psychologist has the knowledge and skills to execute and coordinate scientific research.
 They are also trained in management and education.

 The Clinical Neuropsychologist is specialised in the relationship between the brain and behavior.
 They apply this knowledge in their day to day practice by setting diagnosis and dealing with mental and physical problems.
 The Clinical Neuropsychologist treats patients with acquired brain disorders or specific groups of psychiatric patients.
 For instance children with development disorders and learning difficulties.
 Clinical Neuropsychologists are highly skilled and trained in coordinating and executing scientific research.
 They also have a thorough command of management and educational skills.

-All psychologists registered with the BIG register have aunique BIG-number which can be checked and [what do you mean here] by the public.
+All psychologists registered with the BIG register have a unique BIG-number which can be checked by the public.